 - 1 teaspoons vanilla

-- Pour your melted butter in a 9"x13" baking sheet.
+- Pour your melted butter in a 9"x13" baking dish.

-- When your peaches are ready, take them out of the oven and pour your cobbler batter over the peaches.
+- When your peaches are ready, take them out of the oven, and pour cobbler batter over the peaches.
 Then top with the cinnamon-sugar mixture.

-- Bake for 25-30 minutes in a 375° oven, until cobbler is cooked through.
-(Test using the old toothpick in the center trick)
+- Bake for 25-30 minutes in a 375°F oven, until cobbler is cooked through and a toothpick comes out clean.

 - Serve warm.
 Top with ice cream, if desired.

 - The batter will be runny!
 That's normal.
 It will firm up to cake-like consistency after baking.

 - You can easily convert this recipe to dairy free, by using coconut oil instead of butter and non-dairy milk.

 - Storage: Cover and store leftovers in the refrigerator for up to 4 days.